Regional Municipality of Peel: Future

 The Hurontario LRT is an under-construction north-south light rail transit line that will parallel Hurontario Street.
 It will have 19 stations along 16 kilometres of trackage, connecting the Lakeshore West line's station at Port Credit to the Milton line's station at Cooksville, Mississauga's City Centre, the Mississauga Transitway and its large bus terminal at Highway 403 and Brampton Transit at Brampton Gateway Terminal at Hurontario's intersection with Steeles Avenue.

 The Dundas Street BRT is a proposed bus rapid transit line to follow Dundas Street between Kipling station in Etobicoke, Toronto and Ontario Highway 6 Hamilton's unincorporated town of Waterdown.
 Bus routes operated by the cities of Hamilton, Burlington, Oakville, Mississauga and Toronto would supposedly use this transitway, although construction on the project has not commenced and has no deadline.

 The Queen Street BRT is a proposed extension of the existing Highway 7 rapidway operated by York Region Transit's viva into the city of Brampton's downtown.
 It would follow the former Highway 7 to Hurontario Street, connecting to the Kitchener line and Brampton's historic downtown region.
 501 Zum buses to Vaughan Metropolitan Centre in Vaughan, York Region would use this rapidway, though construction has not begun or been announced.

 Education

+Elementary and secondary

 Education in the Region of Peel is primarily available from taxpayer-funded public schools (secular) and separate schools (Catholic) in both the English and French languages.

 Schools in Peel are managed by four school boards: the Peel District School Board (English public), the Dufferin-Peel Catholic District School Board (English separate), the Conseil scolaire Viamonde (French public), and the Conseil scolaire de district catholique Centre-Sud (French separate).